daringh10/C_Programming/README.md

 # CProgramming
-Various C Programming Projects from a C programming class with edits
+Various C Programming Projects from a C programming class (with custom edits)

 All recieved a letter grade of A